TheRaytracers/freecad-povray-render/doc/tipsAndTricks.md

 #declare CamRotation = <-50, -1, 25>;
 #declare CamPosition = <120, -25.6932964325, 100>;
 ```
-The example is also the key to the handedness of the coordinate system we use.
+The example is also the key to the right handedness of the coordinate system we use.
 While POV-Ray uses a left handed coordinate system FreeCAD like many other CAD Programs uses a right handed one.
-In th e above declaration you can see the up vector pointing in the z direction and the right vector in the x direction.
+In the above declaration you can see the up vector pointing in the z direction and the right vector in the x direction.
 In POV-Ray examles you will often find the following declaration:
 ```
 camera{
     up < 0, 1, 0>